 - You will need a bank or building society account in the name of your organisation.

 If you are unable to apply online, please contact the Charity at firstname.lastname@example.org or telephone the office on 0121 236 8004 for further information on how to apply.

 - Applications are considered twice yearly.
 Applications for the Spring distribution should be received no later than 15 March and for the Autumn no later than 15 September.

 - Once you have submitted an application you will receive an email notifying you that your application has been received.
 Your application will be allocated a unique application number, please quote this number when contacting us.

 - Applications may take 2–4 weeks to be initially assessed and are assessed in date order.

 - Any follow up queries will be emailed to you.

 The decision whether to award a grant is at the discretion of the Trustees of the Charity and there is no guarantee that a grant will be made.

 - You will be notified of the outcome of your application via email.
-Grants awarded will be paid directly into your organisation’s bank account at the end of May (Spring) and November (Autumn).
+Grants awarded will be paid directly into your organisation’s bank account in late May/early June (Spring) and late November (Autumn).

 - Changes to bank details should be notified in writing to the Charity as soon as possible.